A study of interacting scalar field model from the perspective of the dynamical systems theory: Abstract

 \section{Abstract}

-In this work, considering the background dynamics of flat Friedmann-Lemaitre-Robertson-Walker(FLRW) model of the universe, we investigate a non-canonical scalar field model as dark energy candidate which interacting with the pressureless dust as dark matter in view of dynamical systems analysis.
-Two interactions from phenomenological point of view are chosen: one is depending on Hubble parameter $H$, another is local, independent of Hubble parameter.
-In Interaction model 1, an inverse square form of potential as well as coupling function associated with scalar field is chosen and a two dimensional autonomous system is obtained.
-From the 2D autonomous system, we obtain scalar field dominated solutions representing late time accelerated evolution of the universe.
-Late time scaling solutions are also realized by the accelerated evolution of the universe attracted in quintessence era.
-Center Manifold Theory can provide the sufficient conditions on model parameters such that the de Sitter like solutions can be stable attractor at late time in this model.
-In the Interaction model 2, potential as well as coupling function are considered to be evolved exponentially on scalar field and as a result of which a four dimensional autonomous system is achieved.
-From the analysis of 4D system, we obtain non-hyperbolic sets of critical points which are analyzed by the Center Manifold Theory.
-In this model, de Sitter like solutions represent the transient evolution of the universe.
+In this work, considering the background dynamics of flat Friedmann-Lemaitre-Robertson-Walker(FLRW) model of the universe, we investigate a scalar field model as dark energy candidate which interacting with the pressure-less dust as dark matter from dynamical systems perspective.
+From phenomenological vantage point two interaction terms are chosen: one depends on Hubble parameter $H$ and other is local, independent of Hubble parameter.
+In interaction model 1, the scalar field potential as well as the coupling are considered to be in the form of inverse square and accordingly a two-dimensional autonomous system is obtained.
+On the other hand, Interaction model 2 comprises with the potential as well as coupling of scalar field which are considered in form of exponential function of scalar field ($\phi$) and as a result of which a four-dimensional autonomous system is achieved.
+We study two systems separately and come by several critical points in 2D system as well as in 4D system.
+We have derived sound speed and the classical stability conditions.
+Furthermore, for 2D autonomous system we analyzed the stability of some critical points at infinity.
+From this autonomous system, we obtain scalar field dominated solutions representing late time accelerated evolution of the universe that does not elucidate the coincidence problem.
+Late time scaling solutions are also realized by the accelerated expansion of the universe which evolves in quintessence era that alleviates the coincidence problem successfully.
+From the analysis of 4D system, we obtain non-hyperbolic sets of critical points which are analyzed by the center manifold theory.
+In this model, the de Sitter like solutions represent the transient evolution of the universe.